Laying the Foundation: Improving K-12 STEM Education

 It’s official: The future is here.
 From virtual reality, nanotechnology, and data analytics to biotechnology, cybersecurity, and automated intelligence, tomorrow’s jobs call for workers with extensive and sophisticated skill sets.
 Join local employers and recruiters as they take stock of the skills and attributes they foresee needing most in the future and how they plan to meet that demand.

-As San Diego becomes an epicenter for healthcare, the need for health jobs is rapidly expanding.
+San Diego is an epicenter for healthcare and the life sciences industry, and the need for jobs in these fields is rapidly expanding.
 It’s estimated that 1 in 10 jobs in San Diego County are in the health industry – a number that only continues to grow each year, according to a recent report from the San Diego Workforce Partnership.
-Several major healthcare players will share their perspectives on how to create a strong healthcare workforce and ensure no high-need jobs go unfilled.
+The city is home to more than 1,000 life sciences companies, and jobs in the field pay well and are also poised to grow in the years ahead.
+Several major players in healthcare and biotech will share their perspectives on the STEM skills necessary to create a strong area workforce and ensure no high-need jobs go unfilled.

 On the Policy Front: The Government Role

 Thursday, May 25, 2017 • 11:30 am – 12:30 pm • Room: Nautilus 1

 A new administration is settling in to Washington, with many questions about how it will address STEM issues like recruiting more teachers, funding career and technical education, incentivizing strategic partnerships, the Common Core and Next Generation Science Standards, the Every Student Succeeds Act, and more.
 Our panelists will provide an update on these and other federal education and workforce initiatives in STEM.

 Inspiring Minds: Expanding Equity and Access

 Wednesday, May 24, 2017 • 4:30 pm – 5:30 pm • Room: Nautilus 4